dmitrii-artuhov/HSE-summaries/README.md

 ## What is this repo?
 Here will be lectures for study terms >=3.
 Conspects for term 1 and 2 can be found [here](https://github.com/khbminus/HSE-summaries).

-Want to contribute and/or found a mistake?
+Want to contribute, fulfill `% todo ...` comment in latex code, and/or found a mistake?
 Follow the instructions below.

 ## Setup locally
 - [Install MiKTeX](https://miktex.org/download) (latex compiling toolchain).